carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 ```

 #### One-way ANOVA with the `anovaOneW()` function
-The following code chunk displays how to use the `anovaOneW()` function to analyze the same data and get the same results for the omnibus, although the `anvoaOneW()` function is limited to `tukey` post hoc tests.
+The following code chunk displays how to use the `anovaOneW()` function to analyze the same data and get the same results for the omnibus test using the `ANOVA()` function .
+One drawback of the `anvoaOneW()` function is that it is limited to `tukey` post hoc tests.
 <!-- Alternative jmv one way ANOVA -->

 ```r